Acute radiation syndrome: Cause

 Both dose and dose rate contribute to the severity of acute radiation syndrome.
 The effects of dose fractionation or rest periods before repeated exposure also shift the LD50 dose upwards.

 Comparison of Radiation Doses – includes the amount detected on the trip from Earth to Mars by the RAD on the MSL (2011–2013).

-ARS is caused by exposure to a large dose of ionizing radiation (> ~0.1 Gy) over a short period of time (> ~0.1 Gy/h).
+ARS is caused by exposure to a large dose of ionizing radiation (> ≈ 0.1 Gy) over a short period of time (> ≈ 0.1 Gy/h).
 Alpha and beta radiation have low penetrating power and are unlikely to affect vital internal organs from outside the body.
 Any type of ionizing radiation can cause burns, but alpha and beta radiation can only do so if radioactive contamination or nuclear fallout is deposited on the individual's skin or clothing.

 Gamma and neutron radiation can travel much greater distances and penetrate the body easily, so whole-body irradiation generally causes ARS before skin effects are evident.
 Local gamma irradiation can cause skin effects without any sickness.
 In the early twentieth century, radiographers would commonly calibrate their machines by irradiating their own hands and measuring the time to onset of erythema.

 Accidental

 Accidental exposure may be the result of a criticality or radiotherapy accident.
 There have been numerous criticality accidents dating back to atomic testing during World War II, while computer-controlled radiation therapy machines such as Therac-25 played a major part in radiotherapy accidents.
 The latter of the two is caused by the failure of equipment software used to monitor the radiational dose given.
 Human error has played a large part in accidental exposure incidents, including some of the criticality accidents, and larger scale events such as the Chernobyl disaster.
 Other events have to do with orphan sources, in which radioactive material is unknowingly kept, sold, or stolen.
 The Goiânia accident is an example, where a forgotten radioactive source was taken from a hospital, resulting in the deaths of 4 people from ARS.
 Theft and attempted theft of radioactive material by clueless thieves has also led to lethal exposure in at least one incident.

-Exposure may also come from routine spaceflight and solar flares that result in radiation effects on earth in the form of solar storms.
+Exposure may also come from routine spaceflight and solar flares, which result in radiation effects on earth in the form of solar storms.
 During spaceflight, astronauts are exposed to both galactic cosmic radiation (GCR) and solar particle event (SPE) radiation.
 The exposure particularly occurs during flights beyond low Earth orbit (LEO).
 Evidence indicates past SPE radiation levels that would have been lethal for unprotected astronauts.
 GCR levels that might lead to acute radiation poisoning are less well understood.
 The latter cause is rarer, with an event possibly occurring during the solar storm of 1859.